 It all happens at the same time: the Second Coming/Rapture, the atmosphere destroyed, The Resurrection of both the Saved and the Lost, the earth and the atmosphere burns up and Death is destroyed.
 The Saved get a new body and the Lost are burned up with the earth.
 This is Hell Fire.
 It all happens the same day; At The End Of The World.

 © 2015 Teddy Lynn – All Rights Reserved

-Have you ever heard of Eternal Life?
+Have you heard about Eternal Life?
+The bible tells us we can have it.
 What is it exactly?
 Are we born with it?
 If not, how do we receive it?
-For hundreds of years, people have been searching for a way to live forever.
-The bible tells us … Continue reading
+Have you ever heard that we all have an immortal … Continue reading